Investing in 2018 – key assets to consider beyond cash and shares

 A lot of investors typically focus on well-performing dividend shares, but with current valuations looking full by historical standards, it’s worthwhile to consider other options.
 If you’re thinking about diversifying beyond shares, the previous categories are a good starting place, in our view.

 All investments remain subject to risks and uncertainties and a well-balanced portfolio will likely have the best ability to help you maintain purchasing power while providing good returns over the long run.
-Speak to your advisor about the type of assets that can help diversify your portfolio and position your investments to ride through the risks of a more tumultuous period ahead.
+Speak to your adviser about the type of assets that can help diversify your portfolio and position your investments to ride through the risks of a more tumultuous period ahead.

 To find out more, get expert strategies to help boost your retirement income and make your investments work harder, attend a complimentary Dixon Advisory investment seminar.